risvh/miniOneLifeCompile/README.md

 ## Note

-The scripts expect folder structure as below, you may want to clone this repo within a root folder:
+The scripts expect folder structure as below, you may want to clone this repo within a parent folder:
 ```
 Root/
 ├── miniOneLifeCompile/